▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 He is especially affectionate and attached to his family, and even humans in general.
 In fact, loneliness weighs on him, for which he appreciates the company of another human in the absence of that of his relatives.
 So, can be easily attended by a third person in case of prolonged absence.

 His attachment to his master makes him feel free to follow him everywhere., or even sleeping in his bed (preferably under the sheets, to be warm) if you are offered the opportunity.
 He also especially likes to lean on the shoulders, to scrutinize your surroundings while in contact with the person who matters most to you.
-In short, it is not recommended for a person who does not want an animal “sticky” or to be absent often during the day and leave you alone.
+In short, It is not recommended for a person who does not want a "sticky" animal or who is often absent during the day and leaves it alone.

 Although he has a particular attachment to his human reference, he is very tender with all members of the family.
 He is very cuddly and will cuddle up on the couch with everyone else to keep you company and warm., not hesitating to take advantage of their human warmth by snuggling with them.